-When a person gets, arrested and booked for serious crime they must wait in jail until bail hearing.
+So many users ask how does bail work?
+They must know that when a person gets, arrested and booked for serious crime they must wait in jail until bail hearing.
 At the bail hearing the judge will set the bail amount.
 If the person cannot afford bail they must wait in jail until their court date but there’s better option.

 What information Bail Bond Agent Requires